 Acquiring the land to the north and west of Sandy Lake is important because it will:

 Protect the 3 tributaries to Sandy Lake which cross that land.
 Development would degrade the water quality of these headwaters, which in turn affects the waters of Sackville River downstream from Sandy Lake.

 Preserve substantial stands of old growth Acadian forest.
 Several of the trees in the area are over 200 years old.

 Leave over 600 acres of important drumlins undisturbed.
 These landscape features feed the sweet waters of Sandy Lake (see HRM’s watershed study for Sandy Lake).

 Conserve habitat for a diversity of wildlife (more than 100 species documented), including a remarkable variety of reptiles and amphibians.

-• will prevent increased flooding of the Bedford floodplain
+Prevent increased flooding of the Sackvillle floodplain.

-Over most of the clear cut, there is vigorous regeneration with the full suite of Acadian forest species; the growth consumes nutrients and water, and with time the full ecosystem services will be re-established.
-It is a living example of how Acadian forests recreate themselves.
-Park planners can make educational use of this evolution as, over time, a young Acadian forest becomes a healthy, diverse, Acadian forest once again.
-By letting the 200 acres heal, they will heal the watershed so it can once again help maintain water quality in the lake for wild Atlantic Salmon, other fishes, wildlife, and benefit the watershed all the way to the Bedford Basin.
+Over most of the clearcut there is now vigorous regeneration, with the full suite of Acadian forest species.
+The new growth consumes nutrients and water, and with time the full ecosystem services will be re-established.
+It is a living example of how Acadian forests recreate themselves, if given the chance, when surrounded by intact forest.
+By letting the 300 acres heal, they will heal the watershed so it can once again help maintain water quality in the lake for wild Atlantic Salmon, other fishes, and wildlife.
+These benefit trickle down the Sackville River watershed, all the way to the Bedford Basin.